picsoritdidnthappen/poidh-v3/docs-site/docs/start-here/how-it-works.md

 **doable** — can someone realistically accomplish it?

-**horizon-bound** — is there a suggested timeline that sets expectations for claimants?
+**horizoned** — is there a suggested timeline that sets expectations for claimants?

 ---